MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-custom-configuration-items-for-windows-desktop-and-server-computers-managed-with-the-client.md

             -   **The setting occurs the following number of times:**

-        -   **Noncompliance severity for reports:** Specify the severity level that is reported if this compliance rule fails.
+        -   **Noncompliance severity for reports:** Specify the severity level that is reported (in Configuration Manager reports) if this compliance rule fails.
 The available severity levels are the following:

-            -   **None** Computers that fail this compliance rule do not report a failure severity for Configuration Manager reports.
+            -   **None** Computers that fail this compliance rule do not report a failure severity.

-            -   **Information** Computers that fail this compliance rule report a failure severity of **Information** for Configuration Manager reports.
+            -   **Information** Computers that fail this compliance rule report a failure severity of **Information**.

-            -   **Warning** Computers that fail this compliance rule report a failure severity of **Warning** for Configuration Manager reports.
+            -   **Warning** Computers that fail this compliance rule report a failure severity of **Warning**.

-            -   **Critical** Computers that fail this compliance rule report a failure severity of **Critical** for Configuration Manager reports.
+            -   **Critical** Computers that fail this compliance rule report a failure severity of **Critical**.

-            -   **Critical with event** Computers that fail this compliance rule report a failure severity of **Critical** for Configuration Manager reports.
+            -   **Critical with event** Computers that fail this compliance rule report a failure severity of **Critical**.
 This severity level is also logged as a Windows event in the application event log.

 3. Click **OK** to close the **Create Rule** dialog box.

 ##  Specify supported platforms
  Supported platforms are the operating systems on which a configuration item is assessed for compliance.

-1. On the **Supported Platforms** page of the **Create Configuration Item Wizard**, in the list, select the Windows versions on which you want the configuration item to be assessed for compliance, or click **Select all**.
+On the **Supported Platforms** page of the **Create Configuration Item Wizard**, in the list, select the Windows versions on which you want the configuration item to be assessed for compliance, or click **Select all**.

 ## Complete the wizard
  On the **Summary** page of the Wizard, review the actions that will be taken, and then complete the wizard.
 The new configuration item is displayed in the **Configuration Items** node in the **Assets and Compliance** workspace.